SecondSonConsulting/Baseline/Baseline v2.1beta1 Release Notes.md

     - Using `--silent` at the command line overrides the settings in the configuration profile

 # Bugs and Housekeeping
 - Moved Report file from `/usr/local/Baseline/Baseline-Report.txt` to `/var/log/Baseline-Report.txt`
 - Improved logging function and used standard language for logging item progress/details
+- Fixed a bug where Baseline would exit when run from Jamf due to Jamf default script parameters

 # Additional Goals
 - Move more features over to the json file, that way we don't run into shell length issues if someone puts a long `--message` or `--infobox` string